How long does the program take to complete?

 Does the CTC require an assessment to earn the Preliminary Administrative Services Credential?

 Yes.
 The State of California Commission on Teacher Credentialing (CTC) has developed a California Administrator Performance Assessment (CalAPA), which is a requirement for students enrolled in credential programs for acquiring a Preliminary Administrative Services Credential.
-This assessment is aligned with the three foundational documents which articulate the content and performance expectations required for the California credential, the California Administrator Content Expectations (CACE), the California Administrator Performance Expectations (CAPE), and the California Professional Standards for the Teaching Profession (CPSEL).
+This assessment is aligned with the three foundational documents which articulate the content and performance expectations required for the California credential, the California Administrator Content Expectations (CACE), the California Administrator Performance Expectations (CAPE), and the California Professional Standards for Educational Leaders (CPSEL).

 As of 2019-20, all candidates will be required to pass the CalAPA in order to receive their Preliminary Administrative Services Credential.